Koha-Community/kohadocs/source/acquisitions.rst

     **Important**

-    If you are planning on using EDIFACT to submit your order you will need to first set up your library's :ref:`EDI Accounts` and :ref:`EANs <library-eans-label>`.
+    If you are planning on using EDIFACT to submit your order you will need to first set up your library's :ref:`EDI accounts` and :ref:`EANs <library-eans-label>`.

 .. _create-a-basket-label: